DavidKN10/Brainrot-C/README.md

 # Brainrot-C
-dumb idea I had late at night
+Dumb idea I had late at night

+C macros that replace symbols and keywords with brainrot terms.